Pawsey-Internships/pawsey-interns-resources/README.md

 ![alt text](https://www.olcf.ornl.gov/wp-content/uploads/2019/02/pawsey-logo-blue.png)

 # Pawsey Intern Resource Collection :books:
-< !-- *Hello Interns!
+Hello Interns!
 Welcome to the CSIRO Pawsey Supercomputing Center internship resources page.
-Here you can find a library of all information and training materials that pertain to the internship program. * --/>
+Here you can find a library of all information and training materials that pertain to the internship program.

 ## Table of Contents
 * [Introduction](#introduction) :wave: